rsm-hcd/AndcultureCode.Cli.PluginExample/README.md

   -h, --help      display help for command

 Commands:
-  copy            Copy files and/or directories deploy          Deploy various application types dotnet          Some custom version of the dotnet command dotnet-test     Run various dotnet test runner commands for the project ex              (alias) example example         Some example command github          Commands for interacting with AndcultureCode github resources install         Collection of commands related to installation and configuration of the and-cli migration       Run commands to manage Entity Framework migrations nuget           Manages publishing of nuget dotnet core projects webpack         Run various webpack commands for the project webpack-test    Run various webpack test commands for the project help [command]  display help for command
+  ex              (alias) example
+  example         Some example command help [command]  display help for command
 ```